neutrons/LiquidsReflectometer/reduction/README.md

  - Test bck in Q
  - Add option to skip background subtraction
  - Remove direct beam background
  - Constant-q binning: sign of delta pixel may depend on whether we reflect up or down
+ - Capture tthd when calibrating for fixed tthd so that we can use the calibration if tthd is moved